adlyrndi/os231/links.md

 this article really help me to understand about FUSE.
 This article contains about definition and basic understanding of FUSE.

 2. [Structure Linux File Hierarchy](https://www.geeksforgeeks.org/linux-file-hierarchy-structure/)<br>
 Do you know what is Linux File Hierarchy Structure or the Filesystem Hierarchy Standard (FHS)?
-This article really helped me to understand what is Linux FHS.d
+This article really helped me to understand what is Linux FHS.

 <br>